solita/solita.github.com/_posts/2015-04-01-aurelia-io.md

 author: arto
 excerpt: Coding with Aurelia JavaScript framework and ECMAScript 6 - right now
 ---
-I've always been fond of keeping my eyes at the horizon, constantly watching what new technologies will emerge, what useful tools will we have in the years to come.
-With this mindset I recently started a quest to learn Angular 2 - before it will be mainstream.
+I've always been fond of keeping an eye on the horizon, to watch what new technologies will emerge, and what useful tools we will have in the years to come.
+With this mindset I recently started a quest to learn Angular 2, before it will be mainstream.
 I had studied it a bit earlier, too, but then it felt way too ugly and early to have anything to do with project work.
-Working in [Solita](http://www.solita.fi) - there is no excuse to let your skills or knowledge go stagnant - or letting your toolbox to be outdated.
+Working for [Solita](http://www.solita.fi) - there is no excuse to let your skills or knowledge go stagnant, or letting your toolbox to be outdated.
 So I went looking for Angular 2 - but ended up finding something else.

 ### What is Aurelia? ###

 Aurelia is a framework that is relatively new and not many have heard of it - or used it.
 It's not stable for production use yet - but it is looking pretty good already.
 It's also looking a lot like Angular 2, just much better.
-This is of course no big surprise, since one of the key developers is Rob Eisenberg, previously a member of Angular 2 team.
+This is of course no big surprise, since one of the key developers is Rob Eisenberg, previously a member of the Angular 2 team.

 ### What's cool about Aurelia? ###

 What fascinates me about Aurelia?
 Many things.
 One core thing is that it's based on using ECMAScript 6 - and 7.
 This means you are able to code with future languages - right now.
-But it still works in todays browsers - thanks to Babel 6to5 transpiler, that forms a core part of this framework.
+But it still works in todays browser, thanks to Babel 6to5 transpiler that forms a core part of this framework.
 This means support for all current Evergreen browsers, and there's even some work being done for IE10 and IE9 support.
 It's beautiful, and applicable today.

 Don't believe me?
 Take a look at this: